themaninthesuitcase/kicad_nuke_tracks_plugin/README.md

 # Nuke Tracks KiCad Plugin

 Maybe you've made a right mess of things and want to start over?
-Or you're using [auto router plugin](https://github.com/random-builder/kicad_freerouting-plugin) and want to make sure random junk isn't going to ruin things.
+Or maybe you're using the [auto router plugin](https://github.com/random-builder/kicad_freerouting-plugin) and want to make sure random junk isn't going to ruin things.

 You could run the menu command to delete all non-locked tracks then refill the zones.
-Or you could push this 1 button which is just easier abd faster.
+Or you could push this 1 button which is just easier and faster.

 This plugin will nuke all tracks that are not locked on the board<sup>*</sup> then automatically regenerates any zones.